 Out of all the boots I tried on I think I actually ended up with the second cheapest pair.
 This wasn’t to do with price at all but just how they suited my foot.
 I do recommend trying on as many pairs as possible to make this judgement rather than on price.
 Once you have purchased your boots I really do recommend getting into them straight away and just walking around your house to get used to them.
 I wore mine to walk to work and everything.
 I never got a single blister on my feet while up the mountain and I definitely think this helped!

 Next up I was straight into training.
 I didn’t have any proper walking attire yet but thankfully for once in Scotland the weather was being kind and my first walk was on one of the hottest days of the year in Scotland!
 Fantastic!
+A great way for preparing to climb Kilimanjaro.

 I definitely recommend more than three weeks training and definitely more than I even got into those three weeks.
 As mentioned I already had prior engagements which meant I couldn’t get to any Munros or mountains in Scotland.
 The majority of my training was on the Pentlands just outside of Edinburgh.
 This became my playground for the next 3 weeks!
 I have to add special thanks to my boyfriend, Dad and my refereeing friend Fiona for their support over these three weeks.
 They definitely helped me to get the training in!
 While climbing the mountain the guides said they usually recommend a year to train at a gentle pace but could be done in a few months.
 So one of these approaches is probably what I would recommend.